 On March 5, 2021, the Financial Conduct Authority of the U.K., or the FCA, which regulates LIBOR, announced that all LIBOR tenors relevant to us will cease to be published or will no longer be representative after June 30, 2023.
-The FCA announcement coincides with the March 5, 2021, announcement of LIBOR's administrator, the ICE Benchmark Administration Limited, or the IBA, indicating that, as a result of not having access to input data necessary to calculate LIBOR tenors relevant to us on a representative basis after June 30, 2023, the IBA would have to cease publication of such LIBOR tenors immediately after the last publication on June 30, 2023.
+The FCA announcement coincided with the March 5, 2021, announcement of LIBOR's administrator, the ICE Benchmark Administration Limited, or the IBA, indicating that, as a result of not having access to input data necessary to calculate LIBOR tenors relevant to us on a representative basis after June 30, 2023, the IBA would have to cease publication of such LIBOR tenors immediately after the last publication on June 30, 2023.
 The United States Federal Reserve has also advised banks to cease entering into new contracts that use U.S. dollar LIBOR as a reference rate.
 The Federal Reserve, in conjunction with the Alternative Reference Rate Committee, or the ARRC, a committee convened by the Federal Reserve that includes major market participants, has identified the Secured Overnight Financing Rate, or SOFR, a new index calculated by short-term repurchase agreements, backed by Treasury securities, as its preferred alternative rate for LIBOR.
-There are significant differences between LIBOR and SOFR, such as LIBOR being an unsecured lending rate while SOFR is a secured lending rate, and SOFR, and potential rate while LIBOR reflects term rates at different maturities.
-If our LIBOR-based borrowings are converted to SOFR, the differences between LIBOR and SOFR, and potential margin adjustments in connection with the transition, could result in higher interest costs for us, which could have a material adverse effect on our operating results.
+There are significant differences between LIBOR and SOFR, such as LIBOR being an unsecured lending rate while SOFR is a secured lending rate, and SOFR, and potential margin adjustments in connection with the transition, could result in higher interest costs for us, which could have a material adverse effect on our operating results.
 Although SOFR is the ARRC's recommended replacement rate, it is also possible that lenders may instead choose alternative replacement rates that may differ from LIBOR in ways similar to SOFR or in other ways that would result in higher interest costs for us.
-We cannot predict the effect of the decision not to sustain LIBOR, or the potential transition to SOFR or
+We cannot fully predict the effect of the decision not to sustain LIBOR, or the transition to SOFR or another alternative reference rate as LIBOR's replacement.

-As of June 30, 2022, 87.8% of our loans by carrying value earned a floating rate of interest indexed to LIBOR, and 11.0% to SOFR.
-As of June 30, 2022, 57.3% of our outstanding financing arrangements (excluding our convertible notes) bear interest indexed to LIBOR, and 42.7% to SOFR.
+As of September 30, 2022, 83.0% of our loans by carrying value earned a floating rate of interest indexed to LIBOR, and 15.7% to SOFR.
+As of September 30, 2022, 44.4% of our outstanding financing arrangements (excluding our convertible senior notes) bear interest indexed to LIBOR, and 55.6% to SOFR.
 All of these arrangements provide procedures for determining an alternative base rate when LIBOR is discontinued.
-As of June 30, 2022, the one-month SOFR was 1.69% and one-month US LIBOR was 1.79%.
+As of September 30, 2022, the one-month SOFR was 3.04% and one-month US LIBOR was 3.14%.
 Regardless, there can be no assurances as to what alternative base rates may be and whether such base rate will be more or less favorable than LIBOR and any other unforeseen impacts of the discontinuation of LIBOR.
 We are monitoring the developments with respect to the phasing out of LIBOR and are working with our lenders and borrowers to minimize the impact of the LIBOR transition on our financial condition and results of operations, but can provide no assurances regarding the impact of the discontinuation of LIBOR.

 Forward-Looking Statements